MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-human-device-adapter.md

 ## HDA log capture

-If problems are encountered Bluetooth logs can be captured Bluetooth logs by following instructions at [Busiotools for Windows Repo on GitHub for Log Capturing](https://github.com/Microsoft/busiotools/tree/master/bluetooth/tracing), or by using the scrip option `-VerboseLogs` when starting the tests.
+If problems are encountered Bluetooth logs can be captured Bluetooth logs by following instructions at [Busiotools for Windows Repo on GitHub for Log Capturing](https://github.com/Microsoft/busiotools/tree/master/bluetooth/tracing), or by using the script option `-VerboseLogs` when starting the tests.

 ## See also